streamlit/docs/content/kb/tutorials/databases/private-gsheet.md

 ## Introduction

-This guide explains how to securely access a private Google Sheet from Streamlit sharing or Streamlit for Teams.
-It uses the [gsheetsdb](https://github.com/betodealmeida/gsheets-db-api) library and Streamlit's [secrets management](../deploy_streamlit_app.html#secrets-management).
+This guide explains how to securely access a private Google Sheet from Streamlit Cloud.
+It uses the [gsheetsdb](https://github.com/betodealmeida/gsheets-db-api) library and Streamlit's [secrets management](/streamlit-cloud/community#secrets-management).

 If you are fine with enabling link sharing for your Google Sheet (i.e. everyone with the link can view it), the guide [Connect Streamlit to a public Google Sheet](public_gsheet.md) shows a simpler method of doing this.
 If your Sheet contains sensitive information and you cannot enable link sharing, keep on reading.